The neutron star inner crust: an empirical essay: The neutron star layers.

 \subsection{Conclusions}

-In this work we build empirical EoS for the inner crust and study how different behaviours affects the canonical mass neutron stars.
-We found that different behaviours in the speed of sound produce very different radii.
-When we compare with studies that varying the core EoS, we found that the differences in the radii are similar, an impressive result as the core EoS correspond to more than 80$\%$ of the total EoS.
-The presence of very small radius as pointed in ref.~\cite{Capano2020}, indicates that both, the core and the crust EoS are responsible for such low value.
-Also, in order to reproduce the desirable low radius for the canonical mass as pointed in ref.\cite{PRL121,Lattimer2013,Lattimer2014}, we must have a inner crust EoS with a quickly increasing speed of sound.
+In this work I build an empirical EoS for the inner crust and study how different behaviours affect the canonical mass neutron stars.
+I found that different behaviours in the speed of sound produce very different radii.

+The strong constraint imposed by the GW170817, where the radius of the canonical mass cannot exceed 11.9 km~\cite{Capano2020} indicates that not only the homogeneous core EoS, but also the inhomogeneous crust EoS are needed to be known with a high degree of precision.
+Ref.~\cite{Rafa,Lopes2014} indicates that a small symmetry energy slope ($L$) value can reduce the radius of the canonical star of about 1.1 km.
+On the other hand, here I show that a inner crust EoS within a quickly increasing speed of sound, also reduces the radius og the same order, an impressive result as the core EoS correspond to more than 80$\%$ of the total EoS.

+It is also worth to point that ref.~\cite{Patra} study the effects of the inner crust using Thomas-Fermi approximation.
+The authors vary the parametrizations of the inner crust EoS, but fixed a single parametrization for the core EoS.
+They show that the variations of the inner crust can affect the radius of the canonical star up to 0.7 km.
+This corroborate the results pointed out in this work, that the inner crust effects are non-negligible.
+Nevertheless, no parameterization was able to reproduce the 11.9 km radius constraint of the GW170817~\cite{Capano2020}.